Broadening our Tree Canopy – A Community Effort

 Keep Charlotte the City of Trees and beautify your neighborhood by partnering with TreesCharlotte and help fulfill its mission to plant 500,000 trees by 2050.
-Through the NeighborWoods program, TreesCharlotte, in partnership with Charlotte’s Neighborhood and Business Services, works with neighborhood groups in Charlotte to plant trees, educate residents about proper tree care and maintenance, and replenish the urban tree canopy.
+Through the NeighborWoods program, TreesCharlotte, in partnership with Charlotte’s Housing and Neighborhood Services, works with neighborhood groups in Charlotte to plant trees, educate residents about proper tree care and maintenance, and replenish the urban tree canopy.
 All NeighborWoods trees are purchased by TreesCharlotte with donations.

 Typically held on Saturdays during tree planting season (from early October through mid-April), NeighborWoods planting events provide trees to Charlotte residents to plant in their own yard and in neighborhood common areas.
 Three to six different species may be offered, including small, medium and large maturing varieties that are in 7-gallon containers, about 6 to 10 feet tall at planting.